maxtoroq/DbExtensions/docs/api/DbExtensions/SqlSet_1/Include.md

 Remarks
 -------
- This method can only be used on mapped sets created by [Database][4].
+ This method can only be used on sets where the result type is an annotated class.

 See Also
 --------